Bodies of 3 missing B.C. hikers located in dangerous area of waterfall | CBC News

 "It is an extremely dangerous spot to try to get into.
 There is no easy way for us to do it.
 So that's something we are trying to decide this morning — how to get in there."

-RCMP are expected to return to the site with an emergency response team and an underwater recovery team sometime on Wednesday, she said.
+RCMP are expected to return to the site with a swift water rescue team and an underwater recovery team sometime on Wednesday, she said.

 "The terrain is extremely difficult, very dangerous, and the water flow will be heavy with the warm temperatures today increasing the risk to those in the recovery effort."